 Harrison is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Harrison’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Harrison is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Harrison does not have a public transit system used by locals to get to and from work.

-The population of Harrison overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Harrison, 22.16% have at least a bachelor's degree.
+The education level of Harrison citizens is a little higher than the average for US cities and towns: 22.16% of adults in Harrison have at least a bachelor's degree.

 The per capita income in Harrison in 2022 was $30,660, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,640 for a family of four.
 However, Harrison contains both very wealthy and poor people as well.